xiashtra/cactbot/docs/LogGuide.md

 This is to prevent data mining.
 However, as these ability names need to be displayed by the game itself these ability names are sent as network data upon zoning in.
+After the next major patch, the game files will usually contain the real values.

 These lines display the currently obfuscated abilities for the current zone for the current game locale.